 Applying the indicator is as easy and straightforward as any other trend or oscillator, and it will be added to the lower part of the screen, below the actual price chart.
-As it can be seen below, there are no additional settings to be made other than simply clicking OK.
-The colors can be changed though to any color one wants, but since the green and red colors are implicitly associated with upwards and downwards moves, it is indicated to use them.
+As can be seen below, there are no additional settings to be made other than simply clicking OK.
+The colours can be changed, though, to any colour one wants, but since the green and red colours are implicitly associated with upwards and downwards moves, it is recommended to use them.

 What is the Volumes Indicator?

-The Volumes indicator is showing the traded volume for each and every candle in a given chart.
-This means that on a monthly chart, one candle shows the traded volume of that specific month, a weekly candle shows the weekly volume, and so on.
+The Volumes indicator shows the traded volume for each and every candle in a given chart.
+This means that on a monthly chart, one candle shows the traded volume of that specific month; a weekly candle shows the weekly volume; and so on.

-The bigger the volume is, the bigger the candle is, and the other way around: the smaller the volume that is traded is, the smaller the candle is.
-A big green candle suggests there are mostly buyers on that volume and the market is expected to move to the upside.
-On the other hand, a tall green candle shows more sellers dominated that candle and market is expected to move to the downside.
+The bigger the volume is, the bigger the candle is, and vice versa: The smaller the volume that is traded, the smaller the candle.
+A big green candle suggests that there are mostly buyers on that volume, and so the market is expected to move to the upside.
+On the other hand, a tall green candle shows that more sellers dominated that candle, and the market is expected to move to the downside.

 In other words, on a big green Volumes candle, one should look to go long, while a big red Volumes candle calls for a short position to be taken.
 What can be easier than trading Forex with the Volumes indicator?

 The troubles come from the size of the Forex market.
-We’re talking about more than five trillions of US dollars changing hands on each and every trading day and that volume is not that easily being represented on a chart by a simple indicator.
-This means that the Volumes indicator one can see on the MetaTrader 4 platform is actually showing only the volume of the broker that offers the trading platform!!!
+We’re talking about more than 5 trillion US dollars changing hands on each and every trading day, and that volume is not that easily represented on a chart by a simple indicator.
+This means that the Volumes indicator one can see on the MetaTrader 4 platform is actually only showing the volume of the broker who offers the trading platform

-The way to trade with the Volumes is to buy a green candle that closes about the 30000 level in our example or to sell a red candle that closes about that level as well.
-All the other candles in between, or candles that close below our 30000 level should be ignored as they do not represent a proper trading signal.
+The way to trade with Volumes is to buy a green candle that closes about the 30,000 level in our example, or to sell a red candle that closes about that level as well.
+All the other candles in between, or candles that close below our 30,000 level should be ignored, as they do not represent a proper trading signal.

-While the Volumes indicator is not representative of the whole Forex market, it shows the overall direction and it is a nice approximation for the overall volume of the market.
-Rarely situation is different and this is why it is popular among Forex traders as well.
+While the Volumes indicator is not representative of the whole Forex market, it shows the overall direction, and it is a nice approximation for the overall volume of the market.
+The real situation is rarely different, which is why Volumes is popular among Forex traders as well.

-Other Markets to Use Volumes as Entering/Exiting a Trade
+Other Markets in Which to Use Volumes as Entering/Exiting a Trade

-While on the Forex market the Volumes indicator may seem as a relative one, in the sense that the signals generated are not being viewed as one hundred percent accurate, there are other markets where volumes, in general, are quite useful.
+While on the Forex market the Volumes indicator may seem like a relative one, in the sense that the signals generated are not viewed as 100% accurate, there are other markets where volumes, in general, are quite useful.